SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

 &hellip; but, apparently no more.
 It seems
-[Moloch demands even more lives be sacrificed](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), with Republicans trading more lives for power.
+[Moloch demands even more lives be sacrificed](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), with Republicans salivating to trade more lives for short-term power in their base.

 <img src="{{ site.baseurl }}/images/2026-02-11-fda-nixes-mrna-flu-vax-stat-2.jpg" width="400" height="161" alt="Lawrence @ STAT News: Vinay Prasad overrules FDA science staff to reject mRNA vaccine" title="Lawrence @ STAT News: Vinay Prasad overrules FDA science staff to reject mRNA vaccine" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 It appears <sup id="fn4a">[[4]](#fn4)</sup> that the FDA scientists were fine with